phbarna/vanilla/README.md

+## Used for testing tailwind in a Vanilla Environment.

 Use 'npx serve' to start a local web werver

-# You need to build tailwind like the following when you add more tailwind functionality
-npx tailwindcss build input.css -o output.css --watch
+You need to build tailwind like the following when you add more tailwind functionality npx tailwindcss build input.css -o output.css --watchs